rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   }
 ```

-We also need to add a method to load the link correclty in `app/reflexes/shortened_link_form_reflex.rb`
+We also need to add a method to load the link correctly in `app/reflexes/shortened_link_form_reflex.rb`

 ```ruby
   def load_shortened_link(params)